A

 GDPR

-The General Data Protection Regulation, or GDPR, is a regulation governing data protection and privacy in the member states of the European Union.
-The GDPR was adopted on April 14, 2016, and became enforceable on May 25, 2018.
+The General Data Protection Regulation, or GDPR, is a regulation governing data protection and privacy in the European Union.
+The GDPR was adopted on April 14, 2016 and became enforceable on May 25, 2018.

 I